Abel-Mitiku/CVCraft-AI/README.md

 You spend hours crafting the perfect resume, only to have it rejected by an ATS (Applicant Tracking System) before a human ever sees it.
 Or worse—you get the interview, but your resume doesn't accurately reflect your impact.

-**ResumeAI** changes the game.
+**CV-Craft-AI** changes the game.
 It's an intelligent resume builder that combines **lightning-fast AI content generation** (powered by Groq) with **ATS optimization algorithms** to help you create resumes that both robots and recruiters love.

 ---

-## ✨ Why ResumeAI is Different
+## ✨ Why CV-Craft-AI is Different

 ### ⚡ Blazing Fast AI Generation
 Powered by **Groq's LPU Inference Engine**, our AI generates professional bullet points, summaries, and skill descriptions in milliseconds—not seconds.
 No more waiting around.